Owning Your Confidence

 I authentically love who I am.
 I don't feel I need others to validate my existence.
 I am me.

-If you love me, I LOVE you right back.
-If you dislike me, I'm ok with that too; do your thang baby and I'll send you LOVE.
+If you love me, I love you right back.
+If you dislike me, I'm ok with that too; do your thing baby and I'll send you love.

 I haven’t always been this way.